C String Extraction: Standard, Custom & Multibyte Guide

 Characteristics of Shift_JIS

-In Shift_JIS, a character can be 1 byte or 2 bytes, so using simple strncpy can cause garbled text.
+In Shift_JIS, a character can be 1 byte or 2 bytes , so using simple strncpy can cause garbled output.

 Implementation for Shift_JIS